 The microscopes that Drs.
 Ira Kotch and Russell Kotchuse are equipped with an HDMI video camera, which give patients the opportunity to view magnified images of their teeth.
 This not only improves the quality of dentistry but also improves the efficiency of treatment.
 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare for you.

 Drs.
 Ira Kotch and Russell Kotch use the latest in laser technology to provide excellent results.
 This translates to faster and better healing than with traditional techniques!
 The laser can be used in a variety of dental procedures.
 Ask Drs.
 Ira Kotch and Russell Kotch if laser-assisted treatment is right for you!
-Pembroke Pines Office Phone Number 954-437-4443
+Kotch Dental Office in Pembroke Pines FL Phone Number 954-437-4443